NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 1 - The Application/Introduction.md

 * From the command line,  into a directory where you’d like to store your code, then run the following command:
 * $ django-admin startproject CarsEcommerce

+## Add app to settings.py

+When you open up your project you should see the app we just created in your project folder.
+Make sure you add the new app to INSTALLED_APPS within settings.py

+In your command promt run "python manage.py runnserver" and open up port 127.0.0.1:8000.